Error analysis (linguistics): Types of errors

-Developmental errors: this kind of errors is somehow part of the overgeneralizations, (this later is subtitled into Natural and developmental learning stage errors), D.E are results of normal pattern of development, such as (come = comed) and (break = breaked), D.E indicates that the learner has started developing their linguistic knowledge and fail to reproduce the rules they have lately been exposed to in target language learning.
+Developmental errors: are, in a sense, part of the overgeneralizations, and are the results of normal pattern of development, such as (come = comed) and (break = breaked).
+Developmental errors indicate that the learner has started developing their linguistic knowledge, but fails to reproduce the rules they have lately been exposed to in the target language.

-Induced errors: as known as transfer of training, errors caused by misleading teaching examples, teachers, sometimes, unconditionally, explain a rule without highlighting the exceptions or the intended message they would want to convey.
-J. Richard et al. (2002) provided an example that occurs at the level of teaching prepositions and particularly ‘’ at ‘’ where the teacher may hold up a box and say ‘’ I am looking at the box ‘’, the students may understand that ‘’ at ‘’ means ‘’ under ‘’, they may later utter ‘’ the cat is at the table ‘’ instead of the cat is under the table.
+Induced errors or transfer of training errors: are caused by misleading teaching examples.
+Teachers sometimes unconditionally explain a rule without highlighting the exceptions or the intended message they would want to convey.
+One example, that occurs at the level of teaching prepositions, is one where the teacher may hold up a box and say "I am looking at the box".
+The students may then understand that "at" means "under", and later utter "the cat is at the table" instead of "the cat is under the table".

 Errors of avoidance: these errors occur when the learner fail to apply certain target language rules just because they are thought of to be too difficult.

-Errors of overproduction: in the early stages of language learning, learners are supposed to have not yet acquired and accumulated a satisfied linguistic knowledge which can enable them to use the finite rules of the target language in order to produce infinite structures, most of the time, beginners overproduce, in such a way, they frequently repeat a particular structure.
+Errors of overproduction: in the early stages of language learning, learners are supposed to have not yet acquired and accumulated a sufficient linguistic knowledge to use the finite rules of the target language in order to produce infinite structures.
+Most of the time this leads beginners to overproduce, such that they frequently repeat a particular structure.

 Steps

-According to linguist Corder, the following are the steps in any typical EA research:
+According to linguist S.P.
+Corder, the following are the steps in any typical EA research: